fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 10 - Kinesis Firehose - Create the missing Kinesis Firehose

-The Analytics Team has complained that no data is going to their data lake staging area.
-They have said that Kinesis Streams drops the data to a Kinesis Firehose, and then Kinesis Firehose moves the data to a S3 bucket named with the suffix "raw" (you can check if the bucket exists).
+The Analytics Team has complained that when the application is running no data is going to their data lake's staging area.
+They have said that Kinesis Streams drops the data onto a Kinesis Firehose, and then Kinesis Firehose moves the data to a S3 bucket named with the suffix "raw" (you can check if the bucket exists).

 They said *"This is pretty simple!
 It is just to connect the Kinesis Firehose to the Kinesis Streams.
 If the Kinesis Firehose doesn't exists, create one!
 Give us access and we can help.
 Or, call us if you need"*.